MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-archive-documents.md

 The following procedure describes how to delete archived sales orders.
 The steps are similar for other archived sales and purchase documents.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Delete Archived Sales Order Versions**, and then choose the related link.
-2. In the **Delete Archived Sales Order Versions** page, select the appropriate filters.
+2. On the **Delete Archived Sales Order Versions** page, select the appropriate filters.
 3. Choose the **OK** button.

 ## See Also